Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 • The baby's lungs contain a hypertonic solution which is dense while water is a hypotonic solution.
 If water were to move past the protective larynx, the lung fluids would not allow it to pass since they prevent hypotonic solutions like water from mixing or pushing past them.

 • The larynx, or voice box, provides an important protective function called the Dive Reflex.
 The surfaces of the larynx in the throat are layered with taste buds (chemoreceptors).
-In fact, it has five times as many as the entire tongue surface. all over with chemoreceptors or taste buds.
-When a substance enters the mouth and passes the level of the larynx, the body determines what path it should follow and the glottis, or airway, is covered to prevent foreign particles from entering the lungs.
-So, if water were to enter the baby's mouth, it would then reflexively swallow rather than inhaling it.
+In fact, it has five times as many as the entire tongue surface.
+When a substance enters the mouth and passes the level of the larynx, the body determines what path it should follow and the glottis, or airway opening, is covered to prevent foreign particles from entering the lungs.
+So, if water were to enter the baby's mouth, it would then reflexively swallow rather than inhaling.

 Top of Page